KratosTheOne/ChatMe/README.md

 # ChatMe
-This is ChatMe! -> Your own personal chatting applications for your Small and Big friend circle.
+This is ChatMe! -> Your own personal chatting application for your Small and Big friend circle.